Environment variable: Design

 Shell scripts and batch files use environment variables to communicate data and preferences to child processes.
 They can also be used to store temporary values for reference later in a shell script.
-However, in Unix, non-exported variables are preferred for this as they don't leak outside the process.
+However, in Unix, non-exported variables are preferred for this as they do not leak outside the process.

 In Unix, an environment variable that is changed in a script or compiled program will only affect that process and possibly child processes.
 The parent process and any unrelated processes will not be affected.
 Similarly, changing or removing a variable's value inside a DOS or Windows batch file will change the variable for the duration of COMMAND.COMor CMD.EXE's existence, respectively.

 In Unix, the environment variables are normally initialized during system startup by the system init startup scripts, and hence inherited by all other processes in the system.
 Users can, and often do, augment them in the profile script for the command shell they are using.
 In Microsoft Windows, each environment variable's default value is stored in the Windows Registry or set in the AUTOEXEC.BAT file.

 On Unix, a setuid program is given an environment chosen by its caller, but it runs with different authority from its caller.
 The dynamic linker will usually load code from locations specified by the environment variables $LD_LIBRARY_PATH and $LD_PRELOAD and run it with the process's authority.
 If a setuid program did this, it would be insecure, because its caller could get it to run arbitrary code and hence misuse its authority.
 For this reason, libc unsets these environment variables at startup in a setuid process. setuid programs usually unset unknown environment variables and check others or set them to reasonable values.

 In general, the collection of environment variables function as an associative array where both the keys and values are strings.
 The interpretation of characters in either string differs among systems.
-When data structures such as lists need to be represented, it is common to use a colon (common on Unix and Unix-like) or semicolon-deliminated (common on Windows and DOS) list.
+When data structures such as lists need to be represented, it is common to use a colon (common on Unix and Unix-like) or semicolon-delineated (common on Windows and DOS) list.

 Syntax

 The variables can be used both in scripts and on the command line.
 They are usually referenced by putting special symbols in front of or around the variable name.

-It is conventional for environment variable names to be chosen to be in all upper case.
-In programming code generally, this helps to distinguish environment variables from other kinds of names in the code.
-On Unix-like operating systems, environment variable names are case sensitive, but they are not on DOS, OS/2, and Windows.
+By convention, names of environment variables are normally expressed in all capital letters.
+This helps keep environment variables distinctly different from other variables and identifiers used in programming codes.
+Nevertheless, note that case sensitivity in environment variable names differs between operating systems.
+That is, Unix-like operating systems are case-sensitive with respect to environment variable names, while DOS, OS/2, and Windows are not case-sensitive.